fyne-io/developer.fyne.io/tutorial/write-custom-widget.md

 Disableable
 ```

-Note: Implementing the DoubleTappable interface introduces a slight delay of about 0.5 seconds before the Tapped() function is called.
+Note: Implementing the DoubleTappable interface introduces a slight delay of about 0.5 seconds before the Tapped() method is called.
 This is to allow for the next tap to be recognised.